nandobike/nandobike.github.io/_books/the-dilbert-principle-a-cubicles-eye-view-of-bosses-meetings-management-fads-other-workplace-afflictions.md

 ---
 layout: book-shelf
-title: The Dilbert Principle: A Cubicle's-Eye View of Bosses, Meetings, Management Fads & Other Workplace Afflictions
+title: "The Dilbert Principle: A Cubicle's-Eye View of Bosses, Meetings, Management Fads & Other Workplace Afflictions"
 author: Scott Adams
+date: 2023-12-03
 cover: assets/img/book_covers/the-dilbert-principle-a-cubicles-eye-view-of-bosses-meetings-management-fads-other-workplace-afflictions.jpg
 olid: # use Open Library ID to fetch cover (if no `cover` is provided)
 isbn: 9780887308581